klingo/ESO-LibShifterBox/README.md

 ```

 #### ShifterBox:AddEntriesToLeftList
 Adds a list of entries into the left listBox.
-If any of the keys already exists the entry will not be added; unless if `replace` is set to `true`, then the entry with the same key in **either** listBox will be replaced.
+If any of the keys already exists in either listBox, the entry will not be added; unless if `replace` is set to `true`, then the entry with the same key in **either** listBox will be replaced.
+\
+The `entries` can either be a table with entries, or a function that returns a table.
+The format must be like: `{ [key] = value, [key] = value }`
 \
 Optionally a `categoryId` can be provided to assign the entries to a specific category.
 These then can be shown/hidden with `ShowCategory(categoryId)` and `HideCategory(categoryId)`.
 If not provided, the default categoryId is used (`LibShifterBox.DEFAULT_CATEGORY`)
 ```lua